OranWeb/TCEssentials/content/en/docs/prologue/basic-elements.md

 ### Nerve

 Nerve enables you to commit crimes, you should never let it fill up to max, keep doing crimes whenever you can. drink beers to gain nerve they are incredibly cheap and give 1 Nerve per use.
-A decent **crimes 1.0** guide can be found [here](https://www.torn.com/forums.php#/p=threads&f=61&t=16120850).
 Crimes 2.0 overview can be found [here](../../misc-guides/crimes2).

 ### Happiness

 Happiness should not be ignored the more 'Happy' you have the more stats that you gain from training in the gym.
 You can gain happiness from eating candies and increase the 'Happy' limit by moving into a better property.

+{{< alert icon="👉" text="As it turns out most people are unaware that you can replenish your happiness by travelling to switzerland (after hitting level 15) and rehabbing, a single rehab will suffice that will restore your happiness to the max." />}}

 ### Life

-Life is considered as the 5th stat, Life depends on your level, it regenerates by 5% of total life every 5mins You can also regenrate it by using Medical Items like Small First Aid Kit, First Aid Kit, Morphines and a compatible blood bag.
+Life is considered as the 5th stat, Life depends on your level, it regenerates by 5% of total life every 5mins You can also regenrate it by using Medical Items like Small First Aid Kit, First Aid Kit, Morphines or a compatible blood bag.

 ### Chain